Gastric Banding Maintenance

-Adjustable gastric band surgery, also known as LAP-BAND® surgery, is a restrictive procedure that places a band around the upper part of your stomach to limit the amount of food you can eat.
-Gastric banding allows you to feel fuller with less food so you can lose more weight.
+We offer gastric banding maintenance to those who have received gastric banding surgery, a procedure that involves placement of a band around the upper part of your stomach to limit the amount of food you can eat.
+It allows you to feel fuller with less food so you can lose more weight.

-At The University of Kansas Health System, we offer adjustable gastric band surgery with LAP-BAND to help you lose weight, reduce weight-associated medical problems, increase longevity and improve your quality of life.
-The University of Kansas Health System offers gastric adjustable band surgery with LAP-BAND for people in Kansas City, Overland Park and surrounding areas.
+At The University of Kansas Health System, we provide gastric banding maintenance to those who have had the surgery to lose weight, reduce weight-associated medical problems, increase longevity and improve quality of life.

 What is adjustable gastric band surgery?